 More important to me than such a study is to find out from others who have been on TRT for more than a year, preferably several years or more, and hear about their experiences with both or either drug.
 Please comment below with your own experiences.

-I am inclined toward a weekly injection over a daily application, but what does one’s rear-end feel like after being used as a pin-cushion for decades?
+I am inclined toward a weekly or bi-weekly injection over a daily testosterone gel application, but what does one’s rear-end feel like after being used as a pin-cushion for decades?
 I dunno… any bodybuilders out there want to elaborate on that?